-- 11.1 Strategy & Resources Executive Advisory Board is asked to consider and comment on the Guildford Economic Development Strategy 2023-2040 and draft Economic Development Strategy Action Plan.
-The Council will be asked to consider the following options: - 11.2 OPTION 1: The Council could decide not to adopt the Economic Development Strategy.
+12.1 OPTION 1: The Council could decide not to adopt the Economic Development Strategy.
 However, we currently have an outdated Economic Development Strategy that does not reflect changes to the economy (e.g. Brexit, impact of COVID-19) that needs to be addressed as they have implications for the borough's future growth and competitiveness.
 In addition, the borough has had little to no growth in recent years, affecting local prosperity.
-Without an updated Economic Development Strategy that addresses our weak economic performance in the context of a changed economic landscape, the competitiveness of Guildford borough is expected to further weaken as more interventionist locations catch up and become more attractive to both our existing and prospective businesses and investors. - 11.3 OPTION 2 (Recommended): To adopt the Economic Development Strategy and note the Action Plan, which will be subject to further consultation with key partners.
-This will ensure that the borough has an Economic Development Strategy and Action Plan that: - a.
-Responds to the current economic landscapes and local aspirations, including sustainability imperatives to ensure environmental impacts of economic initiatives are mitigated. - b.
-Prioritises interventions that could help deliver significant positive impact for Guildford borough's economy, which is grounded on extensive stakeholder consultations and an updated assessment of the borough's strengths, weaknesses, opportunities, and threats. - c.
-Receives strong support from, and maximises opportunities to collaborate with, key partners and stakeholders to drive delivery.
+Without an updated Economic Development Strategy that addresses our weak economic performance in the context of a changed economic landscape, the competitiveness of Guildford borough is expected to further weaken as more interventionist locations catch up and become more attractive to both our existing and prospective businesses and investors.

+- 12.2 OPTION 2 (Recommended): To adopt the Economic Development Strategy and note the Action Plan, which will be subject to further consultation with key partners.
+This will ensure that the borough has an Economic Development Strategy and Action Plan that: - (a) responds to the current economic landscapes and local aspirations, including sustainability imperatives to ensure environmental impacts of economic initiatives are mitigated; - (b) prioritises interventions that could help deliver significant positive impact for Guildford borough's economy, which is grounded on extensive stakeholder consultations and an updated assessment of the borough's strengths, weaknesses, opportunities, and threats. - (c) receives strong support from, and maximises opportunities to collaborate with, key partners and stakeholders to drive delivery.

-12. Conclusion
+13. Conclusion

-12.1 The foundations of Guildford's economy are strong.
+13.1 The foundations of Guildford's economy are strong.
 However, the borough needs a renewed vision and priorities to better respond to its economic challenges, in the context of a changed and uncertain economic landscape.
-The new Economic Development Strategy and Action Plan presents a clear response to reinvigorate Guildford's local economy and ensure it remains competitive.
+The new Economic Development Strategy and Action Plan present a clear response to reinvigorate Guildford's local economy and ensure it remains competitive.

-13. Background Papers
+14. Background Papers